 The first time I made this batter, I was surprised to see that it hadn't risen as much as I had expected.
 The waffles ended up just regular waffles, nothing special.
 I realized that my yeast had not been activated properly because the water was too hot.
 On my second attempt, I made sure the water was between 100-110 degrees F to prevent it from killing the yeast.
 The batter ended up being a success!

 For the best results, I would recommend a Belgian waffle maker.
 The deep grooves in the Belgian waffle maker allow a crispier exterior with a chew factor.
 Mix fresh blueberries in the batter and a few drops of rosewater to make these overnight yeasted waffles extra special.
 You can also skip the blueberries and add only the rosewater, topping the waffles with fresh fruit.

 I absolutely loved the subtle rosewater flavor throughout the waffles.
-The floral addition combined with the pure maple syrup and fresh blueberries are a match made in heaven.
+The floral addition combined with the pure maple syrup and fresh blueberries is a match made in heaven.
 In all honesty, I was worried if the combination of rosewater and blueberries would clash but it worked perfectly, neither one outshining the other.
-These waffles are great for freezing so time to make a big batch!
+These waffles are great for freezing so be sure to make a big batch!

 For more breakfast inspiration check out this smoked salmon french toast!

 You should have said, "A fancy GORGEOUS breakfast!"